SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-view.md

 inject(WorkbenchRouter).navigate(['../path/to/view'], {relativeTo});
 ```

 Additional data can be passed to the navigation as matrix parameters or navigation data.
 Matrix parameters are added to the path, while navigation data is stored in the layout.
 Unlike matrix parameters, navigation data can be passed to empty path navigations.
-The view can read matrix parameters from `ActivatedRoute.params` and navigation data from `WorkbenchView.navigationData`.
+The view can read matrix parameters from `ActivatedRoute.params` and navigation data from `WorkbenchView.navigation.data`.

 ```ts
 import {inject} from '@angular/core';